ansible/ansible/docs/docsite/rst/network_how_tos.rst

         auth_pass: cisco

-In addition, the same arguments could also be provided via a single entry in the provider argument.
-With the introduction of the new connection framework, Ansible has officially deprecated the use of top level connection arguments in favor of provider arguments.
-Top-level arguments will continue to work but playbooks should be updated to use provider arguments instead.
+In addition, the same options could also be provided via a single entry in the provider option.
+With the introduction of the new connection framework, Ansible has officially deprecated the use of top level connection option in favor of provider option.
+Top-level option will continue to work but playbooks should be updated to use provider options instead.

-When running playbooks in Ansible 2.3 and later, Ansible will display a warning when top-level arguments are found
+When running playbooks in Ansible 2.3 and later, Ansible will display a warning when top-level options are found

 .. code-block:: yaml